MohammadAsadolahi/mohammadasadolahi/README.md

 ## &nbsp;About

 I&rsquo;m a Senior Agentic AI Engineer working on production LLM systems &mdash; multi-agent orchestration, hybrid retrieval, MCP-based tool ecosystems, and the eval/observability glue that makes them safe to ship.
 M.Sc. in Computer Science (AI), first-ranked in cohort.
 Published in *IEEE Access* and *Neural Computing & Applications*.
-Open to collaborations and senior IC roles &mdash; including US-based remote and relocation.
+Open to collaborations and senior IC roles.

 <!-- ═══════════════════════════════════════════════════════════════════ -->
 <!-- FEATURED WORK -->